unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 **Duration:** 10 minutes

 You grant the semblance of life and intelligence to a corpse of your choice within range, allowing it to answer the questions you pose.
-The corpse must still have a mouth and can't be undead.
+The corpse must still have an intact EGO implant.
 The tek skill fails if the corpse was the target of this tek skill within the last 10 days.

 Until the tek skill ends, you can ask the corpse up to five questions.
 The corpse knows only what it knew in life, including the languages it knew.
 Answers are usually brief, cryptic, or repetitive, and the corpse is under no compulsion to offer a truthful answer if you are hostile to it or it recognizes you as an enemy.
 This tek skill doesn't return the creature's soul to its body, only its animating spirit.
-Thus, the corpse can't learn new information, doesn't comprehend anything that has happened since it died, and can't speculate about future events.
+Thus, the corpse can't learn new information, doesn't comprehend anything that has happened since it died.

 \page

-##### Speak with Plants

-_3rd-level transmutation_

-**Casting Time:** 1 action

-**Range:** Self (30-foot radius)

-**Components:** V, S

-**Duration:** 10 minutes

-You imbue plants within 30 feet of you with limited sentience and animation, giving them the ability to communicate with you and follow your simple commands.
-You can question plants about events in the tek skill's area within the past day, gaining information about creatures that have passed, weather, and other circumstances.

-You can also turn difficult terrain caused by plant growth (such as thickets and undergrowth) into ordinary terrain that lasts for the duration.
-Or you can turn ordinary terrain where plants are present into difficult terrain that lasts for the duration, causing vines and branches to hinder pursuers, for example.

-Plants might be able to perform other tasks on your behalf, at the GM's discretion.
-The tek skill doesn't enable plants to uproot themselves and move about, but they can freely move branches, tendrils, and stalks.

-If a plant creature is in the area, you can communicate with it as if you shared a common language, but you gain no tek ability to influence it.

-This tek skill can cause the plants created by the _entangle_ tek skill to release a restrained creature.

 ##### Spider Climb